 And of course, if you're familiar with classic mythology, you already know that Theseus and Hyppolyta's wedding won't end well.

 Fridge Horror: Sure, the play is all lovely and funny and such but then you walk out of the theater and you suddenly realize that this whole conflict was about which crazy, sociopathic faerie monarch is going to get that mortal child they kidnapped.

-To be fair, Titania was close friends with the boy's mother and essentially adopted him when her friend died in childbirth; Oberon's the one who's being all 'I want him now! '
+To be fair, Titania was very close friends with the boy's mother and essentially adopted him when her friend died in childbirth, bringing him up for her sake; Oberon's the one who's being all 'I want him now! '

 It's a little unsettling to think that Demetrius goes the rest of his life never realizing that his "love" for Helena is just a fairy charm.

 MST3K Mantra: Puck's final soliloquy: "If the story offended you, remind yourself it was nothing but a dream."

 Values Dissonance: After the potion makes Lysander hate Hermia, he wards off her advances by saying she looks like an "Ethiope."
 African women were considered horribly ugly at the time in Europe.